5000 Year Journey: Time Capsule of Cupaloy

 You might want to digress at this moment, and sample various other observations about the world five thousand years ago, the world in 1938, and the development of the Westinghouse time capsule.

 The year Westinghouse sent its message winging toward the year 6939, the Spanish Civil War ended, and World War II began.
 Within six years 1939 was a ghostly memory.
 Three percent of the world's population had died in the war.
 Sixteen million Americans, including many of the visitors to Flushing Meadows, had served in the Armed Forces.
 Four-hundred thousand Americans had died.
 Oppenheimer's war effort had yanked the world into a new dimension.
-None of that was clearly foreseen in 1939, and little hint of it went into the time capsule.
+None of that was foreseen in 1939, and hardly a hint of it went into the time capsule.

 Still, there were some discordant notes.
 Typical was the opinion of Rev. Bernard C. Clausen of Pittsburgh whom the The Salt Lake Tribune , Monday, June 26, 1939, quoted. " 'we shall be remembered as a monument of disorganization in production and distribution.'
-He addressed the closing session of the Northern Baptist convention, speaking on the time capsule at the New York World's fair to be opened 5000 years from now."
+He addressed the closing session of the Northern Baptist convention, speaking on, "the time capsule at the New York World's fair to be opened 5000 years from now."

 Within the capsule we had Albert Einstein noting that, "…everybody must live in fear of being eliminated from the economic cycle…people living in different countries kill each other at irregular time intervals…the intelligence and character of the masses are incomparably lower than the intelligence and character of the few who produce something valuable for the community."